santiagonar1/tum-tastic-thesis/main.typ

 #show: dissertation.with(bib-sources: "/bibliography.bib")

 // ----------- Chapters -----------
-= Introduction
+= Introduction <ch:intro>
 Here is an example of a citation @lamport1994latex.
 One can also have multiple citations @lamport1994latex @knuth1990literate.
-You can also mention things like @fig:curve, @tab:table, or @eq:equation.
+You can also mention things like
+@fig:curve, @tab:table, or @eq:equation.

 #figure(
   curve(